nystudio107/craft-imageoptimize/docs/docs/index.md

 ImageOptimize works on Craft 3.x.

-If you want to use ImageOptimize with Cloudinary, install the [Cloudinary](https://github.com/timkelty/craft3-cloudinary) plugin that will make Cloudinary available as a file system for Craft CMS 3.
+To use ImageOptimize with Cloudinary, install the [Cloudinary](https://github.com/timkelty/craft3-cloudinary) plugin that will make Cloudinary available as a file system for Craft CMS 3.

 Brought to you by [nystudio107](https://nystudio107.com)